Explore health content from A to Z.

 To help your child, be positive and supportive.
 Praise your child for not wetting and even for trying hard to stay dry.

-Two hours before bed, don’t serve your child anything to drink.
+Two hours before bedtime, don’t serve your child anything to drink.

 Remind your child to use the toilet before bed.
 You could also wake him or her to use the bathroom before you go to bed yourself.